jamespohalloran/loonie-lookup/README.md

 # Loonie Lookup

-Search for Canadian Alternatives to your favourite products.
+Search for Canadian alternatives to your favourite products.

 To run the project, first install the npm dependencies: